himza25/alx-higher_level_programming/0x08-python-more_classes/README.md

 7. Change representation: This task involves extending the Rectangle class to include a public class attribute print_symbol that can be used for string representation.
 8 .
 This task involves extending the Rectangle class to include a method for comparing the area of two Rectangle instances.
 9. This task involves extending the Rectangle class to include a class method for creating a square.
+10. This task involves solving the N Queens problem using backtracking.